langsys/openapi-docs-generator/README.md

 # Laravel Langsys Swagger

+THIS PACKAGE IS ON ALPHA, README IS FAR FROM COMPLETE.
+DO NOT USE IT YET.

 This package is an extension for Laravel Data by Spatie and L5-Swagger by Darkaonline.
 It allows you to generate Swagger documentation and DTOs for your API based on the Laravel Data package.